mrruby/stonfi-swap-app/README.md

 4. Click the Run button to start the dev server.
 5. Use the Replit preview to interact with the swap UI.

-You can then modify any files (like App.tsx) directly in Replit and immediately see the changes reflected in the preview.
+You can then modify any files (like App.jsx) directly in Replit and immediately see the changes reflected in the preview.

 ---